Training Sessions

 Rapid Prototyping (RP) is a method of producing models directly from a computer-aided design (CAD) program.
 It uses a computer-driven, additive process to print solid three-dimensional models one layer at a time.

-WPI has two RP machines available for students, faculty, and staff: Dimension SST 1200es and Objet260 Connex, located in Higgins Laboratory 232.
+WPI has four models of RP machines available for students, faculty, and staff: the Dimension SST 1200es, the Stratasys J826 Prime, the Markforged Mark Two, and the Formlabs Form 2, all located in Higgins Laboratory 232.
 The machines are meant to be used for parts that cannot be easily purchased or produced using other on-campus resources such as the machine shop.
-For more information on using the RP machines, read our Rapid Prototyping Guidelines and visit the Sharepoint WPI Rapid Prototype Machine site.
+For more information on using the RP machines, read our Rapid Prototyping Guidelines and visit the SharePoint WPI Rapid Prototype Machine site.

 Frequently Asked Questions